fbpx

 • Passive smoking

-• Exposure to asbestos, radon gas and other occupational chemicals
+• Exposure to asbestos, silica and other workplace chemicals

 • Poor diet